crate-ci/cargo-crate-api/docs/faq.md

 ## Why not report back a suggested version?

 `cargo-breaking` can output what version to bump to.
-[For now](https://github.com/epage/cargo-api/issues/14) we forego this out of concern for people exclusively relying on `cargo-api` to determine whether there are breaking changes, rather than using it as a safety to catch unexpected breaking changes.
+[For now](https://github.com/epage/cargo-crate-api/issues/14) we forego this out of concern for people exclusively relying on `cargo-crate-api` to determine whether there are breaking changes, rather than using it as a safety to catch unexpected breaking changes.